oliwiaprocyk/MovieApplication/README.md

 # MovieApplication
-MovieApplication is the application copy of movieTMDB app.
-On home page you can see popular, top rated, now playing and upcoming movies.
-When you click "All" button you can see all movies listed.
-When you click on movie you can see all details about the movie, its cast, similar movies, trailers and reviews.
-When you click on trailer it will take you to YouTube.
+MovieApplication is a replica of the movieTMDB app.
+On the home page, you can explore popular, top-rated, now playing, and upcoming movies.
+By clicking the "All" button, you can access a comprehensive list of all movies.
+When you select a specific movie, you can view detailed information about it, including the cast, similar movies, trailers, and reviews.
+Clicking on a trailer will redirect you to YouTube.

 ## Technologies
 MVVM Architecture Pattern, Singleton Design Pattern, UIKit, UrlSession, Generics, Delegate Design Pattern, 3rd Party Libraries(Kingfisher), Swift Package Manager.